nombersDev/casemove/README.md

 Features include:

+  * Log in without entering your password / Steam Guard
   * View your inventory
   * View your storage units contents
   * View the Value of your inventory and storage units